parvin528/lisk-token-claim/packages/claim-backend/README.md

 # Claim Backend

-This library supplies leaf details to frontend.
+This package supplies Leaf details to frontend by providing an endpoint that responds with details necessary for the claim.
 It also stores partial signatures of claims from multisig addresses.
+Details of Leaf can be obtained from [Tech Design](../../documentation/Tech_Design_Claims_Process.pdf).

-## Requirement
+## Additional Requirement

-1. NodeJS v18
+Apart from Node version 18, Claim Backend also requires:

+1. Docker (Latest Version Recommended) **or**
-2. Docker (Latest Version Recommended)
+2. PostgreSQL (Latest Version Recommended)

 ## .env Params